IIM Bangalore Personal Interview ExperiencesRahul Singh

 Me: Yes, I think so.
 I wouldn’t say I am the most creative person in the world but yes.

 P3: (Nodding) That’s fine.
 Do you think a trader should be creative?

 Me: I think a trader has to be creative, Sir.
 As you know, in some places, a trader is called a gambler.
-To be able to beat the competition, trader has to come up with innovative combination of certain instruments to maximize the returns.
+To be able to beat the competition, the trader has to come up with an innovative combination of certain instruments to maximize the returns.
 Also, a trader must trust his intuition while making certain decisions that might be highly risky.

 P3: Who are the people that have inspired you?
 Who are your idols?